What Type of Writing Is Copywriting?

 Copywriting is any writing that offers a product or service for sale.
-We've defined it briefly in the glossary here, but to expound and clarify a little, we'd like to break apart the different kinds of copywriting.
+You encounter it every day and here we break down the different types.

-First of all, copywriting most obviously means ad copy, like ads you see in magazines, on billboards, in newspapers, and even text you see on TV.
-One offshoot of magazine ad copy that I've personally written is the advertorial, an ad that looks somewhat like editorial work, or like a part of the magazine or an article in the newspaper.
+First of all, copywriting means ad copy, such as ads you see in magazines, on billboards, in newspapers, and even text you see on TV.
+One offshoot of magazine ad copy is the advertorial, an ad that looks somewhat like an editorial, or a part of the magazine or article in the newspaper.

 Another kind of copywriting is direct response copywriting.
 In its physical, print form, you'll recognize that as the advertisements that end up in your mailbox.
 They are mailed directly to you in the hope that you'll make a direct purchase in response to them.

-Another kind of copywriting occurs in marketing collateral.
-This can be things like newsletters and brochures.
+An additional type of copywriting appears in marketing collateral.
+Examples of this include newsletters and brochures.
 These are publications that often endeavor to sell you something, but it may be a softer sell.
 It may be couched in useful information, or "About Us" type of content.

-Speaking of "About Us," the last kind of copywriting is also one of the most prevalent today: copy for the web.
-Many, many websites (perhaps even a majority of them) are selling us something, right?
+The last type of copywriting is also one of the most prevalent today: copy for the web.
+Many websites (perhaps even a majority of them) are selling us something, right?
 So all that text is a kind of copywriting.

 Web copy can take many different forms.
-It could be that three-phrase Google ads box that you see in the margins of many websites, or it could be something much longer, such as an ebook, or a series of articles that are keyworded and search engine optimized.
+It could be that three-phrase Google ads box that you see in the margins of many websites, or it could be something much longer, such as a series of articles that are keyworded and search engine optimized.